falkTX/Cadence/README.md

 The tools share the same base source code, so most of them look quite similar (which is intentional). <br/>
 Also, lots of custom widgets were coded when needed (like pixmapdial, pixmapkeyboard, patchcanvas and systray). <br/>
 They can be re-used in other projects.

-Contact the author if you need help on that.
+Cadence suite was abandoned by its original author in August 2023.

+Since August 2023, the Cadence suite is maintained by Nedko Arnaudov (LADI project), the author of jackdbus and ladish.

+In particular, fixes for CVE-2023-43782 and CVE-2023-43783 are applied.

 ===== DESCRIPTIONS =====
 ------------------------